www.rockingscots.co.uk

 I was 16 in 1964 and between then and 1969 I saw a lot of bands in

-bands remain in my memory.
-The best band in the pre-67 period I saw
+of bands remain in my memory.
+The best band in the pre-67 period

-was undoubtedly Glasgow's The Pathfinders.
-How Ian Clews - 'Clewsy' -
+I saw was undoubtedly Glasgow's The Pathfinders.
+How Ian Clews -

-the lead singer didn't become a big star is a mystery to me.
-He was a
+'Clewsy' - the lead singer didn't become a big star is a mystery to me.

 There was an R and B band in Edinburgh circa 1965/6 called The Crusaders